-Diego Tolomelli – Stained Glass Artist.
+Diego Tolomelli – Stained Glass Artist Biography

-The IKO’s stained glass windows are unique IKO they begin from original sketches and are transformed in to wonderful pieces using the finest quality glass, which is painstakingly painted using special glass paints, enamels and stains, which are then fired in a specialised kiln at 650 ° C.
+IKO Studio’s stained glass windows are unique.
+They begin from original sketches and are transformed in to wonderful works of art using the finest quality glass, and Diego’s expertise.
+He is highly skilled at painting and expertly applies special glass paints, enamels and stains, these are then fired in a specialised kiln at 650 ° C.

 In 2011, Diego moved IKO Studio to Orvieto, where he continues to work on prestigious commissions as well as offering intensive residential courses where he passes on his skills to people from all over the world.

 IKO’s mission is to create true works of art for private collectors, homes and public and religious buildings.